ufal/lr-b2safe-core/README.md

 * Run `mvn test`
 This will test the all basic functionalities replicate, retrieve, list, search, delete.

+For verifying the proper working you can use the IRODS command line client "iCommands" https://wiki.irods.org/index.php/icommands

 ### How to use